-If you have mastered the art and science of inline skating, you can make your rollerblades roll really fast.
+If you have mastered the art and science of inline skating, you can make your rollerblades go insanely fast.
 So, master as many rollerblading techniques as you can and your skating speed will definitely get a boost.

-Strength train if you need to, and make sure to develop your body muscles.
-Skater strength + skating ability = rolling speed.
+Strength-train if you need to.
+Make sure to develop your body muscles.
+Because skater strength + skating ability = amazing rolling speed.